wingeng/ldb/README.md

 The ldb.el file contains the elisp to track the debug'ed file using the output of the debugger [ldb:@file:line-no].

-To use, eval the ldb.el file and start the debugging from the shell
+To use, eval the ldb.el file and start the debugging from the shell.
+(I assume you know how to do this)

 Emacs window: